-Who is eligible to applyIn general, Cornell Law School does not accept visiting scholars or researchers unless the applicant is the nominee under an exchange agreement with a partner school, or a Cornell Law School faculty member has invited them and has confirmed that he or she wishes to collaborate with them.
-A comprehensive list of faculty and their primary subject areas is available here.
+Who is eligible to applyIn general, Cornell Law School does not accept visiting scholars or researchers unless the applicant is the nominee under an exchange agreement with a partner school, or a Cornell Law School faculty member has invited them.

 Each year, the number of applications far exceeds the number of scholars the law school can accommodate.
 We review each application and take into account each applicant's academic background, research interests, scholarly achievements and English-language proficiency.
 We normally make our decisions shortly after the application deadline.

 General Conditions of Visiting at Cornell Law SchoolCornell Law School ordinarily does not have funds to support travel to and from Ithaca, or to support living expenses while scholars are in residence.
 Every accepted scholar must have sufficient financial support for the visit and must certify this as a part of the application for a U.S. visa.

 Visitors will be provided with a Cornell ID; an e-mail account; library access, as well as the electronic databases to which Cornell Law School subscribes; wireless computer network access; use of Lexis/Westlaw; and access to all general Law School events.
 With an instructor's permission, Visiting Scholars and Researchers will be permitted to audit classes.
 As space allows, the Law School may be able to reserve limited work space for visitors at a dedicated carrel or small shared office.
 Scholars who wish to use the resources of Cornell University that are outside of the Law School must inquire concerning the conditions of such use.

 Deadline for ApplicationsApril 1st--visits to begin the following August–December.